iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 44

-- Grab your spudger and carefully nudge the front-facing camera housing up, then gently lift it out of the case.
+- Grab a spudger and gently work your way under the front-facing camera housing.
+Once you've loosened it, carefully lift it out of the case.
+Nice and easy – you got this!

 Tools Used